UK’s first carpet recycling plant is set to open in Northamptonshire in Autumn 2022

 “It is a waste of the retrievable polypropylene, environmentally unsustainable and I’m determined to change it.
 The alternatives to landfill involve us continuing to burn fossil fuel or shredding the carpet into tiny plastic and fibre shreds which are all too easily spread across our landscape”

 Innovate Recycle Ltd are very pleased to have been awarded a National Flooring Innovation Star ahead of their attendance at the Flooring Show at the Harrogate Convention Centre this month.

-Innovate are building the UK’s first carpet recycling facility at the Chelveston Renewable Energy Innovation Park in Northamptonshire; providing a solution that reduces and removes material from landfill or incineration and reclaims for re-use, component materials from post-consumer and industrial carpet waste.
+Innovate are building the UK’s first carpet recycling facility in Northamptonshire; providing a solution that reduces and removes material from landfill or incineration and reclaims for re-use, component materials from post-consumer and industrial carpet waste.

 The company have secured a £2.35m award from the South-East Midlands Local Enterprise Partnership (SEMLEP), Getting Building Fund and a further input of £2.65m after a successful private investors funding round.